-To enable autoplay on all your favourite websites, add them to your permissions list by visiting the control centre — which can be found by clicking the lowercase “i” with a circle in the address bar.
+To enable autoplay on your favorite websites, add them to your permissions list by visiting the control center — which can be found by clicking the lowercase “i” with a circle in the address bar.
 From there go to Permissions and select “allow” in the drop down to automatically play media with sound.

 No more annoying page jumps with smoother scrolling

 Do you ever find yourself immersed in an online article, then all of a sudden an image or ad loads from the top of the page and you lose your place.
 Images or ads load slower than the written content on a page, and without scroll anchoring in place, you’re left bouncing around the page.
 Today’s release features scroll anchoring.
 Now, the page remembers where you are so that you aren’t interrupted by slow loading images or ads.